frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 the workload into different clusters on its own and makes sure that if one of your computers or CPUs goes down, it can recover without giving you a nasty error and continue the job.
-This advantageous because you don't want to start all over again a job that takes hours or days to complete just because one of your computers or CPUs crashed at the end.
+This advantageous because you don't want to start all over again a job that took hours or days to complete just because one of your computers or CPUs crashed at the end.

 ![Components](images/spark_components.jpg)